Mission: Impossible (1966 TV series): Television revival

+Talk about reviving Mission: Impossible as either a television film, theatrical film, or new series began in 1978.
 In 1980, media reports indicated that a reunion of the original cast was in the planning stages, for a project to be called Mission: Impossible 1980.
 Ultimately this project was delayed into 1983 (with the working title suitably updated repeatedly) before being canceled altogether due to one plot after another being deemed inappropriate and unacceptable.
 In 1984, another proposed Mission: Impossible reunion was to have been a theatrical film, titled Good Morning, Mr. Phelps (Mission: Impossible – The Movie).
 Ultimately, the proposed large budget sank this project.

 In 1988, the American fall television season was hampered by a writers' strike that prevented the commissioning of new scripts.
 Producers, anxious to provide new product for viewers but with the prospect of a lengthy strike, went into the vaults for previously written material.
 Star Trek: The Next Generation, for example, used scripts written for an aborted Star Trek revival series proposed during the 1970s.
 The ABC network decided to launch a new Mission: Impossible series, with a mostly new cast (except for Peter Graves, who returned as Phelps), but using scripts from the original series, suitably updated.
 To save even more on production costs, the series was filmed in Australia; the first season in Queensland, and the second in Melbourne.
 Costs were, at that time, some 20 percent lower in Australia than in Hollywood.
 The new Mission: Impossible was one of the first American commercial network programs to be filmed in Australia.

 According to Patrick White's book, the original plan was for the series to be an actual remake of the original series, with the new cast playing the same characters from the original series: Rollin Hand, Cinnamon Carter, et al. Just before filming began, White writes, the decision was made to rework the characters so that they were now original creations, albeit still patterned after the originals, with only Jim Phelps remaining unchanged.